tahsharaboochee/MoodLifter/README.md

 ![moodLifter](MoodLifter.gif)
 ## Inspiration

 Life is hard and sometimes it takes a word, phrase or song to help make your day a little better.
-A simple app to play music to let someone be in their feels for a moment but then let them see the light at the end of the tunnel with some uplifting music.
+A simple app to play music to let someone be in their feels for a moment.

 ## What it does